The obvious answer to this would be ‘no’.

-However, whilst you may believe that an accident at work may well have been your fault entirely, it’s not always the case that it was your fault.
+However, whilst you may believe that an accident at work may have been your fault, it’s not always the case that it was your fault.

-Remember, your employer owes you a duty of care – that is, he must take all reasonable precaution to ensure your safety whilst you are at work.
+Remember, your employer owes you a duty of care – that is, he must take all reasonable precautions to ensure your safety while at work.

-For instance, if you have an accident whilst working alone on a machine and you get injured by moving parts whilst trying to repair it, you might think that’s entirely your fault.
+For instance, if you have an accident while working alone on a machine and are injured by moving parts while trying to repair it, you might think that’s entirely your fault.
 However, there are immediate questions that spring to mind in a situation like this:

 1. Have you received adequate training about what to do when a machine develops a fault?